zebpalmer/WeatherAlerts/README.rst

 License
 ---------
-Version 5.x is being released under LGPLv3.
+Version 0.5.x is being released under LGPLv3.

 Install
 ---------
-You can download and install via PIP by runing:  ``pip install -U weatheralerts``
+You can download and install/upgrade via PIP by runing:  ``pip install -U weatheralerts``

 Author